HmzNasry/ollama_voice_assistant/README.md

 If issues arise:

 - Ensure all dependencies are installed correctly.
-- Verify that Whisper, Ollama, and SearxNG services are running.
+- Verify that Whisper, Ollama, and SearXNG services are running.
 - Check for missing environment variables or configuration errors.

 ---